the-whole-fruit/manifesto/README.md

         - Your code contributes something important.
         - Your code is easy to read and well-commented.
         - Your code works and is well-tested.
-        - PR title that defines the problem being fixed.
-        - PR description that explaines how the problem is being fixed.
 - **Medium** - select the best communication channel to use
     - For small contributions, go ahead and create a PR.
     - For bigger contributions, it’s better to create an Issue first, to make sure the problem you discovered is worth working on; don’t start working, before you know your work will be merged.